tapilew/payer-tiger/PRD.md

   `AVAX` (for gas) on Avalanche Fuji.
 - The creator setup (on-chain registration, content paywalling) will be handled manually by the development team for the MVP demo.
-- The application state (paywalled content, access records) will be managed via local JSON files in the Next.js project for the MVP.
-A database is not required.
+- The application state (paywalled content, access records) is stored in a PostgreSQL database.
+- Crossmint WaaS and HTTPayer API keys are available for wallet-less flows.
 - The user experience is optimized for desktop browsers.

 ## **Key Features (User Stories)**